NewsLocal NewsIn Your NeighborhoodCorpus ChristiDowntown

 The event also offered giveaways to the community and educational opportunities for women’s health.
 Every supporting vendor and non-profit organization that participated was local and focused on prioritizing resources for women across the Coastal Bend.

-Even with the glitz, glam and fashion that took the stage, many of the women say they have gained more confidence in themselves and created new bonds with other warriors who they now call ‘sister.’
+Even with the glitz, glam, and fashion that took the stage, many of the women say they have gained more confidence in themselves and created new bonds with other warriors whom they now call ‘sisters.’

 All proceeds from the Pink Diva fashion show will go towards Breast Friends, a local organization that provides prosthetics to women across the coastal bend battling breast cancer.